Preserving My Sanity

 We Almost Have Beet Powder!

-When all of them were done, I put them on a baking sheet.
+Dried Beet Chips out of DehydratorWhen all of them were done, I put them on a baking sheet.
 After that, I decided they could still use a tad more drying, so I put the cookie sheet in my oven at 170 degrees for about 2 hours (rotating them around every 30 minutes.)
-I would have done at 120-140 degrees, but unfortunately, my oven only goes down to 170.
+I would have done it at 120-140 degrees, but unfortunately, my oven only goes down to 170.
 Something to keep in mind next time I am oven shopping!

 Grinding the Chips into Beet Powder

-When they were all done, I let them cool completely, and pulsed them in my trusty Cuisinart Food Processor – but with the regular pulsing blade this time.
+Grinding the Beet Granules into Powder in my Food ProcessorWhen they were all done, I let them cool completely, and pulsed them in my trusty Cuisinart Food Processor – but with the regular pulsing blade this time.
 This didn’t work out exactly as I had planned – it didn’t turn into total powder but more like small granules.
-I think maybe they just weren’t quite dry enough yet?
+I think maybe they just weren’t quite dry enough yet.

 Anyway at this point, I was three days into the process and honestly was kind of over it, so I called it good.
 I will store my beet “granules” in the freezer (I’m kind of a paranoid dehydrator – I am always worried my stuff is going to still have moisture left and grow mold.
 The beauty of this is once things are dehydrated they take up barely any freezer space.)

 Now … I promised a bit more info on the ants.
-It seems like about once a summer, we get an infestation of these tiny ants, I suppose maybe they are kitchen ants but I’m really not sure.
+It seems like about once a summer, we get an infestation of these tiny ants, I suppose maybe they are kitchen ants but I’m not sure.

 A Sidenote about Kitchen Ants

-We keep our dog, cat and chicken food in airtight pet food containers, but these little buggers can get in anyway.
+Homemade Beet Powder!We keep our dog, cat, and chicken food in airtight pet food containers, but these little buggers can get in anyway.
 It always seems to be the dog food they hit first.
 Usually, I go out and buy some of the ant houses, but I was hoping to stay away from those this year due to their ingredients.

 In my research, I read that cornstarch can get rid of them because they eat it and it makes them explode (which makes me sad, but … I mean, ants in the kitchen, come on.)
 I also read that cayenne pepper deters them.
 Another tip was that vinegar and lemon/citrus essential oils deter them.
 Guys, I’ve tried it all.
 I finally even (cringe) bought a box of the ant houses.
 Note: Be sure to carefully place them out of pets’ reach and away from food.
 I still have some ants. but I think they are dwindling.

-But, while the beets were dehydrating I was noticing it was drawing some ant attention.
+But, while the beets were dehydrating I noticed it was drawing some ant attention.
 I put the dehydrator up on a cooling rack to get it off the counter and sprinkled the counter with cornstarch and cayenne pepper.
 This kept them away from the dehydrator during this process.
 Here are some more natural ant-controlling tips from Farmer’s Almanac.
 I think I will be trying a few more of these.
-I really don’t want to KILL the ants (they are pollinators after all), I just don’t want them to live in my kitchen.
+I don’t want to KILL the ants (they are pollinators after all), I just don’t want them to live in my kitchen.

 Project Complete!